clairesunstudio/mayflower-docs/docs/guidelines/accessibility.md

 Web accessibility consists of two parts:

-- phylosophy &mdash; equivalent user experience
+- philosophy &mdash; equivalent user experience
 - process &mdash; techniques + code (what we build on line)

 They both are equally important to achieve the goal of creating an accessible website.